themangosteen/Visualization2-17s/README.md

 The framework is based on a Qt 5 UI and uses OpenGL 3.3+ for drawing.
 The [**source code**](https://github.com/mangostaniko/Visualization2-17s) consists of C++ and GLSL 3.3 shader code.

 Please note that for now CMake build files are provided for Linux only.
-Dependencies are
+Dependencies are Qt 5 and OpenGL 3.3.

 Features:
   * draw entire dense line datasets (nerve fiber tractography, flow visualization, ...) without clutter